 At S4A we will deal promptly and effectively with any illnesses or injuries that occur while children are in our care.
 We take all practical steps to keep staff and children safe from communicable diseases.

-All parents or carers must complete a Medical Form / Medicine consent form when their child joins the Club, if their child has a medical condition or needs medication.
+All parents or carers must complete a Medical Form / Medicine Consent Form when their child joins the Club, if their child has a medical condition or needs medication.

 If a child arrives with a pre-existing injury, parents must fill in an Existing Injury Form.